-In 2017 Jackie was awarded a CBM (Certificate of Botanical Merit) for her painting ‘Vessels of Life’ exhibited at the SBA show in London.
+In 2017 Jackie was awarded a CBM (Certificate of Botanical Merit) for her painting ‘Vessels of Life’ exhibited at the SBA exhibition in London.

 In 2017 Jackie started teaching Botanical and Nature watercolour courses at venues in Bristol and at the University Bristol Botanic Gardens in 2018.
 Jackie very much enjoys teaching and the rewards it brings.
 “I like to think I inspire, encourage and give confidence to my students!”.
-She now also teaches online courses.
+She also started launching online courses.

 In 2019 Jackie was awarded Full membership with the SBA becoming an SBA Fellow.

-In 2020 Jackie wrote a book on colour mixing for the botanical artist and started a mini-series of books for beginners.
-‘Watercolour Mixing Techniques for Botanical Artists‘ (published by The Crowood Press in 2021).
+In 2020 Jackie wrote a book on colour mixing for the botanical artist, ‘Watercolour Mixing Techniques for Botanical Artists‘ (published by The Crowood Press in 2021).
 For an in-depth look at my book please watch this talk I did with NESBA on YouTube : https://youtube.com/watch?v=g8YZxOYdGrI&feature=share .
 I also wrote ‘The Little Book of Watercolour for Beginner Botanical Artists’ (Self-published) which includes helpful tips and techniques.
 Only available as a pdf now.

 In 2022 Jackie entered six paintings to the renowned Royal Horticultural Society Botanical and Photography Show and won a Gold medal.
 She was a first-time exhibitor.
 The subject of her exhibition was ‘Wet Meadow Wildflowers ~ as food plants and their pollinators’.
-The series of wet meadow plants included: Cardamine pratensis (Cuckooflower), Silene flos-cuculi (Ragged Robin), Geum rivale (Water Avens), Lotus Pedunculatus (Greater Bird’s foot Trefoil), Succisa pratensis (Devil’s bit Scabious) and Sanguisorba officinalis (Great Burnet).
-Some of these are featured on the gallery page of my website www.jibotanicals.co.uk and there is a collage of them all below.
+The series of wet meadow plants included: Cardamine pratensis (Cuckooflower), Silene flos-cuculi (Ragged Robin), Geum rivale (Water Avens), Lotus pedunculatus (Greater Bird’s foot Trefoil), Succisa pratensis (Devil’s bit Scabious) and Sanguisorba officinalis (Great Burnet).
+Some of these are featured on the gallery page of my website www.jibotanicals.co.uk and there is a collage of them on my RHS Gold page.
 Two of these paintings are now held in the RHS Lindlay Library and the Shirley Sherwood Collection.

 Certificate of Botanical Merit - 2017